flaneurette/Three-Card-Monte-Encryption/README.md

 ### Difficulty

 - Requires all slices/puzzle pieces to be correctly aligned.
-10.000 guesses, 8+ days. (but attacker wont know if its correct unless they crack the masterpassword)
+10.000 guesses, 8+ days.
+(The attacker cannot verify if a PIN is correct without also guessing the master password.)
 - Each password guess takes 3 seconds, with AES-256-GCM + Argon2.
 - Requires the salt slice, stored on hardware.
 - And a strong master password.